BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for antique barometers.

 Major cleaning work should always be undertaken by an experienced restorer.

-One of our BADA clock dealers will be happy to recommend a suitable professional.
+A BADA clock dealer will be happy to recommend a suitable professional.

 To find dealers who specialise in barometers click here